abdulrahman305/bicep-deploy/examples/DEPLOYMENT.md

 ### Validate & What-If

 This workflow triggers on pull requests to the main branch.
-It runs on an Ubuntu runner, checks out the repository, logs into Azure with federated credentials, and performs both a "Validate" and a "What-If" operation using the specified ARM or Bicep templates and parameters, targeting a specific Azure resource group and location.
+It runs on an Ubuntu runner, checks out the repository, logs into Azure with federated credentials, and performs both a "Validate" and a "What-If" operation using the specified ARM or Bicep templates and parameters, targeting a specific Azure resource group.

 ```yaml
 name: Deployment (Validate)